 In Trad Climbing normally the belayer climbs up after the first climber (or the leader) and takes the protection out as they go up.
 The pair then rappel down from the top one by one, leaving

 How Do Climbers Get Their Anchors Back?

-By anchors you probably mean the gear that climbers put into the wall.
+By anchors, you probably mean the gear that climbers put into the wall.
 The above answer covers this.
 The anchor is normally a fixed one at the top that you don’t need to remove.
 Sometimes though climbers have to leave an anchor made of expensive gear to get down if there isn’t already one there.

-In that case it’s often not possible to get it back.
+In that case, it’s often not possible to get it back.
 You can go up again another time, make another anchor with cheaper cord or fabric – or even drill in bolts if it’s allowed in the area – and retrieve the expensive stuff.
 However, normally you just sacrifice the gear so others can use it in the future.

 How Do Climbers Get Down From Everest?

-Everest climbers get back down the same way them came up.
+Everest climbers get back down the same way they came up.
 There is no easy way down as the way up already takes the path of least resistance.
 There are many problems getting down and a huge amount of the deaths on Everest are climbers coming back just after the summit.